 4. brush your teeth as usual.

 This is the most basic guide, but there are many approaches to oil pulling technique.
 For example, you can swish the oil for longer or shorter periods of time, you can oil pull in the morning or in the evening, or even during the day.
-So it’s best to try different things and see what feels comfortable and what does not.
+So it’s best to try different things and see what feels comfortable to you and what does not.

 A few tried and tested tips for oil-pulling

-- Your stomach can get upset.
+- Your stomach can get upset

-I’ve started oil pulling several times in the past, but the reason why I didn’t keep it going was because my stomach would get upset every time I would put oil in my mouth.
+I’ve started oil pulling several times in the past, but the reason why I didn’t keep it going was that my stomach would get upset every time I would put oil in my mouth.
 If this happens to you, it could be for several reasons, but try to make these changes first:

 b) don’t swish in the morning – though, it’s mostly suggested to oil pull in the morning, this does not work for me at all.
 I get nauseated easily, so it’s not pleasant for me.
-However, if I do this in the evenings, everything’s perfect.
+However, if I do this in the evening, everything’s perfect.

 - Your jaw can feel uncomfortable and stiff